ePages-de/epages-devportal/_posts/2019/2019-12-16-how-to-enhance-an-application-using-firebase-auth-and-firebase-functions.md

   <script defer src="/__/firebase/7.2.0/firebase-firestore.js"></script>
 ```

-Next, we can use IT?!??!?!? from our existing script after we `fetch` the access data via the API.
+Next, we can use it from our existing script after we `fetch` the access data via the API.
 Add this snippet to the end of the `registerBeyond` method we introduced in the last blog post.

 ```javascript